having an irregularly notched or toothed margin

 "You can answer any question in the world?" the magistrate

-beat through cleverness and wit
+beat through cleverness

 On the wedding day, Magistrate Tiger bragged to his son about how he had arranged the marriage and

 outwitted the Old Man of the Moon.

 In a flood many years ago, the grocer's family

 filled with wonder and delight

 “I do,” Minli said,